-Botulinum toxin A blocks the neuromuscular transmission and is used to dampen nystagmus.
+Botulinum toxin A blocks neuromuscular transmission and is used to dampen nystagmus.
 It is administered in 2 distinct ways.
-A single large dose of the drug is applied into the retrobulbar space or 3 units of botulinum toxin are injected in all horizontal rectus muscle.
+A single large dose of the drug is applied into the retrobulbar space or 3 units of botulinum toxin are injected into all horizontal rectus muscle.
 The effect of this drug lasts for a few months.

 The surgery is helpful in shifting the null position to the primary position, inducing extra convergence innervation by weakening medial recti, and reducing the amplitude of the nystagmus by weakening all recti muscles.
 The commonly used nystagmic surgeries are Kestenbaum surgery, Anderson surgery, and Parks surgery.

 Sometimes, treatment is not necessary for acquired nystagmus.
 If the underlying cause of acquired nystagmic movement is treated, then it goes away.
 Ask your doctor about the available treatment options and useful resources about nystagmus.
 If you are looking for helpful articles, you can access the resources of the American Nystagmus Network.